PyMoDAQ/PyMoDAQ/docs/src/tutorials/new_plugin.rst

 For a correct configuration (for your plugin be installable and recognised by PyMoDAQ), you'll have to modify a few files and folders. :numref:`template_structure` highlight the package initial structure.
 You'll have to:

-* rename with the new package name the two directories in highlighted red
+* rename with the new package name the two directories in **highlighted red**.
 * fill in the appropriate information in plugin_info.toml and README.rst files, highlighted in green
 * rename the python instrument file, highlighted in purple with the dedicated instrument name (see :ref:`plugin_development` for details on instrument, python file and class name convention).
-* add appropriate default settings in the config_template.toml file (do not rename it) in the resources folder,
+* add appropriate default settings in the config_template.toml file (do not rename it) in the resources folder.
 * remove the unused instrument example files of the template repository in the *daq_move_plugins* and *daq_viewer_plugins* subfolders.
-* Modify and configure the automatic publication of your package on the PyPI server (see :ref:`pypi_publish`)
+* Modify and configure the automatic publication of your package on the PyPI server (see :ref:`pypi_publish`).

 .. _template_structure: